 The process of developing policy recommendations is facilitated by the Office of Policy Development and Integration, under the direction of the Chief Public Policy Officer.
-This includes extensive input and analysis of the views of AARP members and other people age 50 and older throughout the nation, as well as studying policy options to develop innovative and thoughtful solutions that address the needs of the 50+ population.
+This includes extensive input and analysis of the views of AARP members and other people age 50 and older throughout the nation, as well as studying policy options to develop innovative and thoughtful solutions that address the needs of this population.
 AARP staff and volunteers, as well as internal and external policy experts from across the country, contribute to the formulation of AARP’s policy.

-Listening to Americans 50+
+Listening to Americans 50 and older

 The policy development process capitalizes on AARP’s innovations as a “listening” organization in touch with our diverse membership through many different channels.

-The AARP Public Policy Book
+The AARP Public Policy Book and Policy Fundamentals